davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://knpcode.com/spring/spring-bean-lifecycle-callback-methods
 - https://www.baeldung.com/spring-core-annotations
 - https://www.baeldung.com/spring-expression-language

+## OVERVIEW
+**Bean** is an object that is instantiated, assembled, and managed by the **Spring IoC Container**.

+**Spring IoC Container** is responsible for instantiating beans, wiring dependencies and managing the bean lifecycle from its instantiation till destruction.
+Spring have two IoC container implementations: [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html) and [ApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html).

+**Inversion of Control (IoC)** is a process in which an object defines its dependencies without creating them explicitly.
+The object delegates the job of construction its dependencies to the IoC container.

+**Dependency Injection** is a pattern used to implement IoC, where the control being inverted is the setting and injection of object's dependencies.

 ## KEY ANNOTATIONS
 [@Bean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Bean.html) - used on factory methods to indicate that their produced object will be managed by the Spring container;